thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

     "/5/0/5" - Update Result
     "/5/0/7" - PkgVersion

-dditionally, ThingsBoard supports the use of Object 19 for transmitting FOTA file metadata.
+Additionally, ThingsBoard supports the use of Object 19 for transmitting FOTA file metadata.
 This is not an alternative but a complementary feature that enhances the FOTA process.
 To use it, enable the following setting in the Device Profile:

     Use Object 19 for OTA file metadata (checksum, size, version, name) = true